The need was widespread and heartbreaking

 President and CEO, MAP International

-As President and CEO since 2014, Steve Stirling brings a wealth of experience as well as a unique perspective to MAP International.
+Steve Stirling has served as the President and CEO since 2014, and he brings not only a wealth of business experience (non-profit and corporate), but also a unique perspective to MAP International.

-While a child in post-war Korea in the early 1960s, Steve suffered a life-altering bout with polio – a disease which could have been prevented with a few cents’ worth of medicine.
+As a young child living in post-war Korea in the 1960s, Steve suffered a life-altering bout with polio – a disease that wreaked havoc on his body and ostracized him from society, and ultimately, his family.
+This disease, and its consequences, could have been prevented with a vaccine that costs merely a few cents.

 Steve Stirling’s Courageous Story